Changes to visiting arrangements. For more details visit our Coronavirus page

 The Trust recognises that safeguarding children work can be emotionally demanding and is committed to providing support and supervision to staff.

-The Trust has effective safeguarding children governance arrangements in place led by a designated board level director, the Director of Nursing.
+The Trust has effective safeguarding children governance arrangements in place led by a designated board level director, the Chief Nursing Officer.